 Oktoberfest kicks off with its customary keg tapping and declaration of “O’zapft is!” by the mayor of Munich on Saturday, Sept.
-16. The Bavarian festival celebrates all things beer through Tuesday, Oct.
-3 and is expected draw more than 6 million visitors over the 17 days.
+22. The Bavarian festival celebrates all things beer through Tuesday, Oct.
+7 and is expected draw more than 6 million visitors.
 If you’re averse to large crowds, or if it’s your first time attending, you may be feeling a little overwhelmed.
 Here are some helpful hints to navigate Oktoberfest successfully.

 1. Important details

 2. Sleeping arrangements

 If you haven’t made your lodging reservations already, you are in luck!
 According to Booking.com at press time, only about half of the rooms near the Oktoberfest grounds are full.
 Many are located within walking distance or are near U-bahn stations.
 However, because it’s getting closer to the event, expect to pay an average of 150 to 200 euros per night.
 Booking.com, Airbnb and Hotels.com are good websites to visit for your lodging needs.